 - Futurama went through a similar process.
 So much so that one of the last scenes of Into the Wild Green Yonder has a crowd shot containing every adult character at once (it was originally supposed to be every one ever, but a joke necessitated them to remove them because it hinged on there not being any children present).

 - In fact, Matt Groening has a rule of thumb for character design that's become widely known as "The Groening Rule" stating it should be identifiable by silhouette.

 - See The Simpsons Movie for a similar scene, the mob scene includes characters who haven't been seen for over a decade!

-- Total Drama Island, every character has a unique design and none of them look even a little bit alike, even though all the girls have the same Hartman Hips.
+- Every Total Drama character has a unique design and none of them look even a little bit alike, even though all the girls have the same Hartman Hips.

-- Word of God says this was done intentionally so that (like The Simpsons) each character could easily be recognized in silhouette.
+- Word of God says this was done intentionally so that each character could easily be recognized in silhouette.

 - Pretty much any Cartoon Network show has characters who are distinctive.

 - Avatar: The Last Airbender .
 Some of the earlier episodes have repeated designs for background characters, but by and large it follows this trope.
 If you recognize a specific character design from an earlier episode, you may be pretty certain it's the same individual.
 Once had a whole flock of 12-year-old boys who were in identical costumes and bald.
 They were all distinguishable.
 The main characters also routinely swap hairstyles and costumes, and remain completely recognizable.